-The Faculty Managers of the Ned Ray McWherter Institute for Collaboration and Innovation (NRMI) represent each of the university’s five colleges.
-Working in partnership with the director, Faculty Managers’ responsibilities include the development, implementation, and delivery of NRMI programs.
-The Faculty Managers establish curricular content and lead the Institute’s Collaboratory sessions.
+The Faculty Mentors of The Ned Ray McWherter Institute (NRMI) represent each of the university’s five colleges.
+Working in partnership with the director, Faculty Mentor's responsibilities include the development, implementation, and delivery of NRMI programs.
+The Faculty Mentors establish curricular content and lead the Institute’s meeting sessions.
 They meet regularly with the director to plan and organize the activities of The Institute.
 In addition, they maintain open lines of communication with students – assisting them with assigned projects, serving as mentors, offering feedback and support, and assessing their progress as McWherter Innovators.
-Partnering with a wide range of internal and external constituents, the Faculty Manager Team works with the director to develop and deliver quality and impactful programs.
-Faculty Managers provide encouragement and support to NRMI students as they engage in innovative experiential learning opportunities, collaborate with a wide range of individuals and organizations, strive for excellence in their chosen fields, and lead through service and by example.
+Partnering with a wide range of internal and external constituents, the Faculty Mentor Team works with the director to develop and deliver quality and impactful programs.
+Faculty Mentors provide encouragement and support to NRMI students as they engage in innovative experiential learning opportunities, collaborate with a wide range of individuals and organizations, strive for excellence in their chosen fields, and lead through service and by example.

 Robbie Montgomery, Ph.D., is an Associate Professor of Analytical Chemistry in the Department of Chemistry and Physics.
 Dr. Montgomery received her B.S. in Chemistry from Southern Illinois University Edwardsville in 2002 and her Ph.D. in Analytical Chemistry from Southern Illinois University in Carbondale in 2008.
 While at SIUC, she started a research development company, RM Technology, which was later closed when she accepted the faculty position at UTM.
 Since coming to UTM Dr. Montgomery has worked along with Criminal Justice Department to develop a Forensic Science program at UTM.
 She has also served as a research mentor in the area of protein separations for many undergraduate research students who have presented their work at local, regional, and national meetings.
 Dr. Montgomery is also an advisor for students majoring in chemistry and for those planning to attend pharmacy, dental, or medical school.